Search Engine Optimisation in 2020 and Beyond.

 1. Mobile optimisation.

-As of 2015 websites that are mobile-friendly get an SEO boost.
-The main considerations with mobile-friendliness are site speed and site responsiveness.
+As of 2015 websites that are mobile-friendly get an SEO boost in the mobile results.
+The main considerations with mobile-friendliness are site speed and site useability via clever responsiveness.
 Speed is a huge factor because of the unreliability of the mobile internet.
 Yes, it's getting better but mobile users are often in areas with bad signals.
 If your website is slow, mobile users won't be waiting around.
 Responsiveness is also a large factor in mobile optimisation.
 A responsive website is one that can change its layout depending on the device viewing the website, therefore, ensuring your website is catered to all visitors.

 2. Local SEO.